larrybotha/rust-by-example/16-traits/README.md

   let x = S {};

-  // x.foo() is invalid - we need to disambiguate
+  // x.foo() is invalid - we need to disambiguate using Fully Qualified Syntax

   <S as A>::foo(&x);

   <S as B>::foo(&x);
   ```

+- disambiguation requires using _Fully Qualified Syntax_ - call the associated
+  function directly from the type, passing in the instance the method would be
+  called on if the method were called on the instance directly

 ## Additional